 The SaaS (software-as-a-service) business model offers several benefits, including predictable revenue and agility.
 That’s what has made it a popular choice among software providers and buyers alike.

-According to data from last year, there were 17,000 SaaS companies in the US alone, catering to roughly 59 billion dollars worldwide.
+According to Statista, there were 9100 SaaS companies in the US alone, catering to roughly 59 billion dollars worldwide.
 Moreover, the global SaaS market is projected to be worth $908.21 billion by 2030, growing at a CAGR of 18.7% between 2023 and 2030.

 As more entrepreneurs hop on the SaaS bandwagon, the market is becoming more competitive.
 How do you build and grow a successful SaaS company in such a landscape?